syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/ShowContextMenu-Event.md

 title: ShowContextMenu Event
 description: ShowContextMenu Event
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## ShowContextMenu Event
+# ShowContextMenu Event

 It occurs on right-clicking the mouse button over the GroupBar control.
 It is handled when the mouse is right-clicked over the GroupBar control at runtime.